 The green roof was designed as part of the Stormwater Management Program for the Sherway Gardens Expansion and underground storage cisterns in the parking field were initially required to control stormwater quantity as an additional element.
 The green roof is visible from the condominium towers at Sherway Gardens Road, and this not only improves the views of the roof of the building to the neighbours in the surrounding community, but the size and storage volume capacity of the green roof offered an opportunity for the required underground cisterns to be reduced in size from the original requirement.
 (DIALOG).

-“We chose the XF301 green roof system as part of the Sherway Gardens expansion because of the key benefits it offers,” said Andy Traynor, General Manager at Sherway Gardens.
-“Our new 102,000 square foot green roof will help slow stormwater runoff from the roof, benefiting both the city and the environment.
-The green roof also played a role in ensuring that our expansion was LEED certified.”
+“We chose the XF301 green roof system as part of the Sherway Gardens expansion because of the key benefits it offers.
+Our new 102,000 square foot green roof will help slow stormwater runoff from the roof, benefiting both the city and the environment.
+The green roof also played a role in ensuring that our expansion was LEED certified.” ~ Andy Traynor, General Manager at Sherway Gardens

 According to industry studies, green roofs have been consistently experiencing double-digit growth over the past decade.
 Many municipalities in North America are recognizing green roofs as part of their stormwater management strategy and are encouraging their implementation through dedicated policies, bylaws and incentive programs.

 One impetus for Toronto becoming greener is the successful partnership between the City and building owners.
 In addition to the city’s Green Roof Bylaw, the Eco Roof Incentive Program offers grants to install a green roof.
 To qualify, among the things often required, is an engineering report to ensure the building can sustain the additional weight and that the green roof meets construction requirements, specifically, wind uplift.

 Cadillac Fairview, Sherway Gardens comments, “We are immensely proud of our Sherway Gardens green roof, an exciting extension of Cadillac Fairview’s “Green at Work” program.
 In fact, this new green roof is the largest green roof on a commercial structure in the GTA.
-Sustainability is a key principal that drives our success and innovation, and with this new addition to the North Expansion we continue to deliver an environmentally friendly experience for our customers.
+Sustainability is a key principle that drives our success and innovation, and with this new addition to the North Expansion we continue to deliver an environmentally friendly experience for our customers.”